hathora/hathora-cloud-sdks/java/docs/RoomAllocation.md

 # RoomAllocation

-Metadata on allocated instances of a room.
+Metadata on an allocated instance of a room.

 ## Properties